AnantharamanLab/UKPeatlandViruses/README.md

 Original, raw sequence reads are deposited to the NCBI Sequence Read Archive under BioProject accession [PRJNAXXXXXX]().
 Prokaryotic metagenome-assembled genomes (MAGs) can be accessed from NCBI WGA under accession [PRJNAXXXXXX]().
 Viral genomes can be accessed from XXXXXX at [XXXXXX]().

 # Repository organization
 `Data` contains `.RDS` formatted data that can be loaded into R for analysis.
 These data include sample metadata as well as virus and host community summary statistics, virus and hsot genome information, virus and host genome counts, virus-host predictions, gene annotations, read mapping statistics, functional predictions, and more.
+It also includes the `.shp` shapefiles used to generate the map in Figure 1A.

 `Tables` include `.csv` and `.tsv` formatted data tables used in analyses to generate the data files present in `Data`.